howonlee/mertonon/essays/estimates.md

 _Robbs_: "Mertonon is saying to reallocate effort toward UX for the 400's and not the role displays."

 _Yobbs_: Wait, where's that number from?
-Seems to be a program, what's the inputs and outputs?
+I don't get how this thing works, what's the inputs and outputs?

 ########
 ########